 U.S.-China Student Fellows

-Inaugurated in September 2016, the U.S.-China Student Fellows program features a cohort of eight to ten young leaders, selected from top U.S. and Chinese colleges and universities.
+Inaugurated in September 2016, the U.S.-China Student Fellows program features a cohort of ten to twelve young leaders selected from top U.S. and Chinese colleges and universities.
 Over the course of an academic year, fellows participate in dialogue through in-person meetings, a web-based platform, and networking opportunities.

-In August 2017, the second cohort of the student fellows was selected to participate in the 2017- 2018 program under the theme “Risks and Opportunities in an Evolving International System.”
-The first meeting of the group took place in Washington in September 2017.
+- The 2017- 2018 cohort of the student fellows participated in the program under the theme “Risks and Opportunities in an Evolving International System.”

 You can learn about the fellows, read their blog posts, and learn more about the in-person meetings held in Washington, D.C., and Beijing below.